whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 Program errors and exception handling 9

-## 10.21 Example of exception handling
+## 10.21 Example of Exception Handling

-Write a Java program that prints the maximum of the sequence of non negative integer values that are stored on the filedata.txt.
+Write a Java program that prints the maximum of the sequence of non negative integer values that are stored
+on the filedata.txt.

 We first concentrate on the problem without considering exceptions.